Volatar/Group7-repo-projects/BDD Lab Documentation/IntroductionToBDD.md

 ### Feature Files
 Feature files are an essential part of BDD, as they serve as a plain-text representation of the expected behavior of your software.
 Feature files are written using the Gherkin language, which is designed to be human-readable and easy to understand.
 Each feature file typically describes a specific feature or functionality of your application.
 Here's an example of a simple feature file in Gherkin:

-Feature: User Login
+Feature: Search input
-  Scenario: Valid user login
+  Scenario: Valid search option

-    Given a user navigates to the login page
+    Given a user navigates to the search page
-    When they enter valid credentials
+    When they enter valid search input
-    Then they should be logged in successfully
+    Then they should receive correct search suggestion

-  Scenario: Invalid user login
+  Scenario: Invalid search option

-    Given a user navigates to the login page
+    Given a user navigates to the search page
-    When they enter invalid credentials
+    When they enter invalid search input
     Then they should see an error message

 ### Key elements in a feature file: